 The main objective of preventive maintenance is to address problems even before they arise.
 As such, tasks related to it are done with the purpose of anticipating, preventing, and prolonging the process of equipment breakdown.
 Different industries operate differently and, as such, use different types of equipment that require different methods of maintenance.
-Preventive maintenance comes in different types, depending on the worksite and business requirements, but these types fall under four amin categories.
+Preventive maintenance comes in different types and examples, depending on the worksite and business requirements, but these types fall under four amin categories.

 Also known as time-based maintenance, this is conducted on equipment and other assets at scheduled intervals throughout the year.
 Preventive maintenance scheduled weekly, monthly, quarterly, or annually fall under this category.
 Periodic maintenance guidelines are based on the manufacturer’s recommendation or mean time between failure (MBTF).
 The MBTF refers to the average time a machine or piece of equipment operates between stops.
 Guidelines could also cover failure-finding maintenance (FFM) and risk-based maintenance (RBM) as subcategories.

 Also known as meter-based maintenance, this is conducted when a specific meter reading indicates the need for an asset or piece of equipment to be repaired.
 Meter readings are based on time-based triggers, which is a frequently used maintenance trigger.
 Common variables measured by this category of maintenance include hours used, pressure generated, and number of parts produced.